 Parts two to seven describe:

-• six fundamental principles to which INFO Network members should aspire
+• six fundamental principles to which INFO Network members should comply with

 • effective approaches that help to meet those fundamental principles.

 This guide has been developed by INFO Network from work undertaken by INFO Network member representatives, David Thomas and Francis Frizon, for the World Bank, published in January 2012.